stahnma/hubot-stonk-checker/README.md

 From your hubot installation directory.

 1. Add `HUBOT_FINNHUB_API_KEY` environment variable into your setup.
-1. Run `npm install hubot-stonks --save`
+1. Run `npm install hubot-stonk-checker --save`
-1. Add `hubot-stonks` to your `external-scripts.json` file.
+1. Add `hubot-stonk-checker` to your `external-scripts.json` file.

 # Usage